How to protect your boat from damage, theft and anything else under the sun.

 What does boat insurance cover?

-Boat insurance covers your watercraft in the event of damage, theft or any other unpredictable circumstance, depending on the insurer and level of coverage you choose.
+Boat insurance covers your watercraft in the event of damage, theft or other unpredictable circumstances, depending on the insurer and level of coverage you choose.

 - If you crash your boat into someone’s dock.
 It covers the costs to repair the dock and your boat, plus any injuries to people involved in the crash.